Key Points

 • Floridians owe more in credit card payments than the national average.

-• Florida residents struggle finding affordable housing; the average sale price for a single-family home increasing by 11.3% in 2022.
+• Florida residents struggle to find affordable housing, with the average sale price for a single-family home sitting above $500,000.

 • Floridians can enroll in debt relief and assistance programs offered through state, federal, and private organizations.